thiippal/abulafia/README.md

 ### Actions

-Similarly as crowdsourcing tasks, each action in your pipeline requires its own configuration file. [`examples/action_demo.py`](https://github.com/thiippal/abulafia/blob/main/examples/action_demo.py) is an example pipeline that uses actions `Aggregate`, `Forward` and `SeparateBBoxes`.
+Just like crowdsourcing tasks, each action in your pipeline requires its own configuration file. [`examples/action_demo.py`](https://github.com/thiippal/abulafia/blob/main/examples/action_demo.py) is an example pipeline that uses actions `Aggregate`, `Forward` and `SeparateBBoxes`.

 **Forward** action requires the following keys: